 The pathology department is a clinical support service, providing diagnostic and clinical advice to surgeons and clinicians within the trust, and to local GPs.

-The pathology department at Epsom and St Helier University Hospitals NHS Trust is one of the largest non-medical school laboratories in the country.
+The pathology departments (Except Cellular Pathology) at Epsom and St Helier University Hospitals NHS Trust are a part of South West London Pathology (SWLP).
+SWLP is a partnership set up by St George’s university Hospital NHS Foundation Trust, Epsom and St Helier University Hospitals NHS Trust, Croydon Health Services NHS Trust and Kingston Hospital NHS Foundation Trust.
+For more information about SWLP, including contact details please visit SWLP Website.
 All laboratories are accredited to international standard ISO15189:2012 by the United Kingdom Accreditation Service (UKAS).
 The schedule of accreditation can be found on the UKAS website.

 The UKAS accreditation number for each department is as follows:

 Blood Sciences – 8961

 Immunology – 8903

 Microbiology – 8598

 Note: The schedule of accreditation does not necessarily cover the entire repertoire of tests provided by each department.

 The relevant laboratories also comply with the regulations and requirements of the following bodies: